flexmonster/api-data-source/guide.md

 ## Step 3.
 Handle the first request for the data structure

 All requests have `index` and `type` properties in the request body.
 There are 3 types of requests that can be distinguished by `type` value:
-- `fields` - return all fields with their types (i.e., meta object or schema)
+- `fields` - request for all fields with their types (i.e., meta object or schema),
-- `members` - return all members of the field
+- `members` - request for all members of the field,
-- `select` - return data
+- `select` - request for data.

 The first request that is sent to the endpoint by Flexmonster after configuring the connection is the fields request.
 Read more details about [fields request](spec.md#21-fields-request) in the documentation and implement response to it for your data set.